Why do we need an open information policy?

 Copyright: How can you use the information disclosed by ADD International?

 All materials provided as part of this policy, including all photos, are owned by Action on Disability and Development, and they can be printed and used for personal purposes only.
 You can copy or print extracts from this website for such purpose only and without alteration, addition or deletion.
 Any other use requires the written permission of Action on Disability and Development.
 All rights reserved.

 Any request to reproduce copyrighted material should be referred to firstname.lastname@example.org

-Documents and information available on our website or on request.
+Documents and information available on our website.